axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

 How to export:
 """"""""""""""

-First, you need to choose workflows in Express workflows table , selected workflows will be export to the JSON file.
+First, you need to choose workflows in Express workflows table, selected workflows will be export to the JSON file.
 You can select multi workflows by click checkbox :guilabel:`ALL`.

 .. figure:: images/express-export-tab.png